 How to create?

 3. Try to find the location with exactly the same moment of time for 2nd (or 3rd) contact (pic.
-4 – 11) carrying on this painstaking job until you receive a umbra-looking shape on your Interactive Google Maps with eclipse circumstances.
-Your last point marked should be simultaneously a first point and close up newly created shape.
+4 – 11) carrying on this painstaking job until you receive an umbra-looking shape on your Interactive Google Maps with eclipse circumstances.
+Your last point marked should be simultaneously a first point and close up the newly created shape.

 4. Go to the Scribble Maps and click the ‘draw a polygon’ from the top bar.
-Remember also about the color adjustment, which you will find in bottom line of your toolbar (Pic.
+Remember also about the color adjustment, which you will find in the bottom line of your toolbar (Pic.
 11).
 You need to adjust both lines and fills.
 Make it dark grey to resemble a real TSE on-the-ground reality (Pic.
 12).
 The line thickness is not really needed, although you can make it as thin as possible setting value “1” (Pic.
 13).

 5. Make your interactive Scribble Map in exactly the same position and zoom level as map used in the Eclipse.gfsc.nasa.gov portal (pic.
 14).
-Try to find some clear and prominent points on your both maps (pic.
+Try to find some clear and prominent points on both maps (pic.
 14).

 8. Create the centerline also.
 It should be easier, because it is already drowned on the interactive map.

 9. You can add up if you want (at least I did like this) next umbra-looking shadow with borders extended e.g 5 km outside in every direction.
 Then you will able to simulate the grazing zones also.
 Xavier Jubier gave a few examples of grazing zones e.g for TSE 2008.
-The distance between grazing zone limit and umbra limit is not higher than 10 km.
-In this case the main role plays level of graze (which will be higher as we are close to umbra limit) and lunar limb profile.
-If you pay strong attention to details you also can take into account the terrain declivity in local area when it’s mountainous.
-Basically the newly created grazing zone shape should be sent to the bottom (possibly you may have this option in Scribble Maps .
-I haven’t because I use free version).
+The distance between the grazing zone limit and umbra limit is not higher than 10 km.
+In this case, the main role plays the level of graze (which will be higher as we are close to umbra limit) and lunar limb profile.
+If you pay strong attention to details you also can take into account the terrain declivity in the local area when it’s mountainous.
+Basically, the newly created grazing zone shape should be sent to the bottom (possibly you may have this option in Scribble Maps .
+I haven’t because I use the free version).

 Now your file is ready to use in the Google Earth software!
 So far so good, although when you previously downloaded the eclipse path .kmz file from Xavier Jubier’s website you will see the difference of shadow location.
 This difference in my opinion (as a meticulous person) is quite big.
-The centerline and both umbra limits seems to be moved around 1,3 km south (pic.
+The centerline and both umbra limits seem to be moved around 1,3 km south (pic.
 25 – 28).

-I don’t know where the problem is to be honest.
+I don’t know where the problem is, to be honest.
 Possibly the problem lies in the limit of data accuracy by the departure of the Moons limb from a perfectly circular figure.
 Another reason lies in current eclipse prediction accuracy.
 The Jet Propulsion Laboratory is able to calculate the Sun and Moon’s position with errors of less than 0.1 arc-second.
 This enables astronomers to predict the path of solar eclipses across the earth with a positional accuracy of 400 m or better (0,2 sec. of accuracy in case of contact times and duration) Unfortunately there must be something else!
-Because the inconsistency between NASA interactive eclipse map and Xavier Jubiercounts around 1.3 km (pic.
+Because of the inconsistency between NASA interactive eclipse map and Xavier Jubiercounts around 1.3 km (pic.
 27, 28).
 Probably this is a Moon’s surface topography.
 If we know that 1 arc second equals 1863 m at the Moon’s mean distance of 384400 km the highest features of Moon’s limb depart from a perfectly spherical Moon by about 3 arc-seconds.
-However the aforementioned inconsistency shows that path of totality made by NASA seems to be moved around 2 km southward.
+However, the aforementioned inconsistency shows that the path of totality made by NASA seems to be moved around 2 km southward.
 The primary impact of the lunar limb profile is to introduce uncertainties of several seconds into the exact eclipse contact times and the duration of totality of annularity.
-We should also know, that centerline doesn’t show us a rough umbra diameter!
-It depends of the latitude and Sun’s height during the eclipse moment.
+We should also know, that the centerline doesn’t show us a rough umbra diameter!
+It depends on the latitude and Sun’s height during the eclipse moment.